Once you’ve decided to start shopping around for a second-hand car, it’s time to get stuck into some serious research.

 Best used cars for teens

-Standard steering wheel, could use more storage areas
+Interior is a tad basic and could use more storage areas

 Best used family sedans

 The BMW 3 Series always seems to be one step ahead of the competition, so it comes as little surprise that it tops our list of the best used family sedans in Australia.
 The BMW 3 Series’ infotainment system is top class, thanks to its precise presentation, speed, and overall user-friendliness.

 In terms of actual driving, the BMW 3 Series’ engine has everything you could want and then a little more.
 Impressing at both high and low speeds, the 3 Series is extremely quick to respond, and should be commended for its refinement.
 When it comes to design, the BMW 3 Series is also top class, pairing a sleek – though not showy – interior with ample storage room and comfortable leather seats.

 Excellent entertainment system, comfortable, high quality engine, good storage space